kennychatkara/Udacity-Portfolio-Site/README.md

 - To install Node.js, visit https://nodejs.org/en/download/
   - Update npm to the latest version
-    - In Terminal, enter:
+    - In Terminal (or Command Shell for Windows), enter:
     ```shell
-        npm update -g npm         # may require 'sudo'
+        npm update -g npm             # npm commands may require 'sudo' (or the command shell to be run as Admin for Windows)
     ```

-- Install Grunt Node Modules
+- Install Grunt Node Modules inside the project folder (as Grunt must be installed on a per-project basis)
-  - In Terminal:
+  - In Terminal/Command Shell:
    - change directory to the root of the project folder
     ```shell
         cd [path of project root]
     ```